Best-Company-A-S/office-clima-app/README.md

 1. Create new routes in the appropriate directory under `app/api/`
 2. Use Prisma client for database operations
 3. Implement proper authentication and validation
+4. Use Sentry for error tracking and monitoring

+### Logging Best Practices

+1. Use Sentry breadcrumbs for tracking application flow
+2. Add context to Sentry events for better diagnostics
+3. Capture exceptions with Sentry instead of console.error
+4. Structure logs with categories and severity levels

 ## Deployment